Six essentials for running

 I’ve been trying to get back on the workout wagon for a while – I’m really bad about being a yo-yo exerciser – but I’ve been relatively successful lately.
 At least, successful enough to not feel like a total hypocrite posting about workout gear.
 Running has been my workout of choice for years now, so I’m doing the Couch to 5K program to build my mileage base and hopefully be ready to run a half-marathon next April or May.
 See?
 Now I’ve made it public so I have to do it.

 You wouldn’t think so now if you saw me huffing and puffing my way down the street, but over the years I’ve logged a few gazillion miles training for various races, so I’ve found a few pieces of running equipment that I don’t think I could survive without.
 They were sadly neglected there for a while, but now I’m actually looking forward to going for a run just so I can use them.
+If you’re looking for equipment that are instrumental for your active lifestyle, you can check out the ones here.

 Apple iPod Shuffle – I feel like this is so old-school, even though I only bought it a couple years ago.
 Now that we have smartphones, who uses iPods anymore?
 I ran with my iPhone for a long time, but never really could get past the feeling like I had a laptop strapped to my arm.
 This itsy bitsy thing just clips anywhere on my clothes (it usually goes on my waistband) and weighs hardly anything.
 Current playlist: lots of 90’s rock (Tool, Bush, Rage Against the Machine, etc).